Content marketing is a critical part of the marketing mix for product teams.

 Hunting the elusive expert

-But what if you simply need more content for lead-generation and lead-nurturing activities?
 Start by performing an audit of your existing content.
-Compare the content you already have with what you need for different stages of your customers’ buying process.
-If you need input, go to customers, prospects and your sales force.
-You can then determine what’s missing.
+Compare the content you already have with what you need for different stages of your customer’s buying process.
+If you need input, go to customers, prospects, and your sales team to uncover what’s missing.

 Here you’ll want to provide proof of your product’s ease of implementation and success in solving customer problems.
 Interview existing customers, your professional services consultants, and your customer support/help-desk representatives.

-The solution is to get people to speak in concrete terms, describing implications and providing lots of detailed examples.
-Being armed with a few tricks-of-the-trade will help you get the specific, concrete information you need from content experts.
+The solution is to get people to speak in concrete terms, describing implications and providing many detailed examples.
+Being armed with a few tricks of the trade will help you get the specific, concrete information you need from content experts.

-When I interview content experts, I act as a translator between expert-ese and plain English.
+When you interview content experts, you must act as a translator between expert-ese and plain language.
 Much of that translation work is taking abstract expert-speak and speaking in concrete terms.
-The following are some tips and tricks that will help you improve this translation process.

 Every good interview starts with preparation.
 You need to be clear on what you want to accomplish and do your homework.
 But at the same time, remember that an interview is a conversation; know what you need to get out of it, but don’t follow a script.